-The lag in the financial and cash flow impact is due to:
+A lag in the financial and cash flow impact of COVID-19 is likely to be due to:

 - The Federal Government’s JobKeeper assistance will end in March 2021.
 For many businesses, it already had ended.
 This employer support has provided a financial buffer for businesses during 2020.

 - Many of the state government assistance packages are now ending.
 Very few will continue through into 2021.

 - Banks and financiers have agreed to a temporary suspension of loan repayments.
 Many of these deferrals will end in 2020.
 In 2021, most lenders will be required to resume repayments and start catching up on the arrears.
 Any resulting foreclosures and mortgagee in possession sales will not been seen until well into 2021.

 - Landlords have also agreed to temporary rental reductions.
 Most landlords will expect rent payments to return to normal prior to 2021.
 Many will treat the temporary reduction as a deferral and expect the shortfall to be paid.
 2021 will also see the removal of the moratorium on evictions.

 - Temporary restrictions have been placed on insolvency actions and bankruptcy proceeding in 2020.
 The restrictions on debt recovery activity will be significantly eased or removed completely in 2021.

 - Many businesses will have expended significant cash reserves during the COVID-19 shutdown period.
 Others will have exhausted savings in preparations to re-open following a restricted trading period.
 As a result, many businesses will enter 2021 with no or little cash reserves.